benjaminwesson-okta/api/docs/endpoints/users.md

 ### POST /users/:id/lifecycle/reset_password

+Generates a one-time token (OTT) that can be used to reset a user's password.
+The OTT link can be automatically emailed to the user or returned to the API caller and distributed using a custom flow.

-Resets the password for a user.
-The user will transition to the `status` of **RECOVERY** and will not be able to login until they complete the reset flow.
+This operation will transition the user to the `status` of **RECOVERY** and the user will not be able to login or initiate a forgot password flow until they complete the reset flow.

 #### Request Parameters